You want smart political talk without the meltdowns?

 I want to tell you a little story.

-Fitz the the security guard, in this case Richard Jewell, fits the profile of a lone bomber, and they go into a long explanation why, and the bottom line of their argument was after all, he lives at home with his mom.
+And the bottom line of their argument was, after all, he lives at home with his mom.

-And I was on the air and I said I read that read it on the air, and I said, Just because he lives with his mom does not mean he's a terrorist.
+And I was on the air, and I read that, read it on the air, and I said, just because he lives with his mom does not mean he's a terrorist.

-His attorney at the was Lynn Wood, and and his attorney told me in an interview that he believes it it led to an early death of his client because of all the stress and pressure that it put on him.
+His attorney was Lynn Wood, and his attorney told me in an interview that he believes it led to an early death of his client because of all the stress and pressure that it put on him.

-And I look at this and but that taught me a lesson.
+And I look at this, but that taught me a lesson.

-We have politicians, Barack Obama and and and you know, st injected his opinions into cases all the time.
+Barack Obama, you know, injected his opinions into cases all the time.

 The Trayvon Martin case, the Cambridge police case.

-I believe he also had comments on Ferguson, Missouri, etc.
+I believe he also had comments on Ferguson, Missouri, et cetera.

 And Joe Biden now in this particular case.